 What is coaching?

-Coaching is a person-centered, strength-based, collaborative support service to help functional clients achieve meaningful goals.
+Coaching is a non-directive, person-centered, strength-based, collaborative support service to help functional clients achieve meaningful goals.
 Coaching provides the structural support clients need to maximize their personal and professional potential.
 Coaching emphasizes autonomy, choice, and trust.

 Clients come to coaching with an interest in self-improvement or measurable progress.
 Through coaching, clients find insight and direction to identify practical means to reach their goals.
 The coach guides and supports the client’s planned, intentional, and purposeful action toward achievement.